Scarletsang/Dorker/README.md

 By default, "Dorker commands successfully loaded" will be printed whenever you start a new terminal session.
 If you want to turn it off, simply set DORKER_ECHO_ON_STARTUP equals to 0 inside src/settings.sh.

+## Found problems?

+*Dorker* internally uses these 3 commands to streamline the building of the *Dorker* container.
+If you encountered a problem try running these commands in this order:

+1. `dorker-goinfre-docker` Setup docker inside the goinfre directory.
+(Please only run this command in 42 computers)
+2. `dorker-open-docker` Open docker from the command line.
+3. `dorker-init` Built and start the docker container called "dorker".

+These commands works standalone, so feel free to use them independently.

 ## Uninstallation

 Inside your ~/.zshrc, simply delete these two lines: